wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/adbscan/adbscan-rplidar.rst

 ADBSCAN Algorithm with 2D RPLIDAR Input Demo
 ==========================================================================

-This tutorial describes how to run the ADBSCAN algorithm from |p_amr|
-using 2D RPLIDAR input.
+This tutorial describes how to run the ADBSCAN algorithm from Autonomous Mobile Robot using 2D RPLIDAR input.

 Prerequisites